soner8/Portfolio-2/README.md

 1) I wanted to gain more experience working with React and Components
 2) I wanted to test my knowledge of front-end, mobile-first design

+In order to kickstart this project, I opted to use React's Command Line Interface.
+This made it easy to focus on building my site rather than configuring it.

+For deployment, I chose to use S3 on AWS.
+I chose S3 over other hosting platforms for two reasons:
+1) Easy Configuration
+2) Price

 ## Available Scripts

 In the project directory, you can run: